 CTC welcomes overseas students and provides students with a safe, enjoyable and rewarding place to study.
 Visit the University of Divinity’s Overseas Student Resources page for more information.
 CTC complies with Australia’s law to promote quality education and consumer protection of overseas students.
+Information relating to the Australian Government’s Education Services for Overseas Students (ESOS) can be found on the Department of Education’s website.
 More details regarding studying in Australia can be found on the Study Australia website.

 Courses Available to Holders of an Overseas Student Visa (subclass 500)